0xAX/linux-insides/Booting/linux-bootstrap-1.md

 `grub_main` initializes the console, gets the base address for modules, sets the root device, loads/parses the grub configuration file, loads modules, etc. At the end of execution, `grub_main` moves grub to normal mode. `grub_normal_execute` (from `grub-core/normal/main.c`) completes the final preparations and shows a menu to select an operating system.
 When we select one of the grub menu entries, `grub_menu_execute_entry` runs, executing the grub `boot` command and booting the selected operating system.

 As we can read in the kernel boot protocol, the bootloader must read and fill some fields of the kernel setup header, which starts at the `0x01f1` offset from the kernel setup code.
+You may look at the boot [linker script](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L16) to make sure in this offset.
 The kernel header [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) starts from:

 ```assembly
     .globl hdr